godotengine/godot-docs/classes/class_videostream.rst

 Base resource for video streams.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 Base resource type for all video streams.
-Classes that derive from ``VideoStream`` can all be used as resource types to play back videos in :ref:`VideoPlayer<class_VideoPlayer>`.
+Classes that derive from **VideoStream** can all be used as resource types to play back videos in :ref:`VideoPlayer<class_VideoPlayer>`.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`
 .. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
+.. |static| replace:: :abbr:`static (This method doesn't need an instance to be called, so it can be called directly using the class name.)`